taurus-org/taurus/doc/source/users/getting_started/installing.rst

     #. from scratch:
         #.
 Download and install `PyQwt`_ < 6.0 from `PyQwt downdoad page <http://pyqwt.sourceforge.net/download.html>`_
             #.
-Download and install compatible python with from link in the same `PyQwt`_ page
+Download and install compatible python from link in the same `PyQwt`_ page
             #.
 Download and install compatible `numpy`_ from link in the same `PyQwt`_ page.
             #.
 Download and install compatible `PyQt`_ from link in the same `PyQwt`_ page.